portellam/auto-xorg/README.md

 ### v1.1.3

-Automatically set the primary video output at boot-time given a video device is unavailable due to hardware-passthrough (VFIO), or any other reason, in the **X11 (X.Org)** display server for a Linux machine.
+Automatically set the primary video output at boot-time given a video device is unavailable due to hardware pass-through (VFIO), or any other reason, in the **X11 (X.Org)** display server for a Linux machine.

 ## [Download](#5-download)